 Therefore, always slice chicken breast into half lengthwise so that it’s thinner and easier to cook.

-This will also help the flavors, in this case, the delicious white wine, garlic and rosemary soak through the chicken because there’s more surface area to do so.
+This will also help boast the flavors, in this case, the delicious white wine, garlic and rosemary soak through the chicken because there’s more surface area to do so.

-This results in the insides of your Garlic Rosemary Chicken Breast (and not just the surface) being actually flavorful.
+This results in the insides of your Rosemary Chicken Breast (and not just the surface) being actually flavorful.

 Ingredients